Grounded but Misleading: Evaluating Semantic Alignment in AI-Generated Security Explanations: Related Work

-Scam and phishing detection has evolved from classical machine learning methods to transformer-based models such as BERT~\cite{kenton2019bert}, RoBERTa~\cite{liu2019roberta}, and DeBERTa~\cite{he2021debertav3}, achieving strong performance across email, SMS, and social media.
-To improve transparency, many detection systems incorporate XAI techniques such as SHAP~\cite{Lundberg2017Shap} and LIME~\cite{ribeiro2016should} to visualize influential tokens or patterns~\cite{uddin2024scam}.
-However, these explanations are primarily token-level and model-centric, making them difficult for non-expert users to directly interpret~\cite{miller2019explanation}.
-Consequently, they offer limited support for understanding why higher-level strategies, such as urgency framing or impersonation, signal deception, highlighting a persistent explainability gap.
+\textbf{Scam-Risk Detection and Explainability.} Transformer-based models have substantially improved scam and phishing detection across email, SMS, and social media~\cite{uddin2024scam}.
+Many systems incorporate XAI methods such as SHAP~\cite{Lundberg2017Shap} and LIME~\cite{ribeiro2016should} to highlight influential tokens or suspicious patterns.
+However, these approaches remain largely token-level and model-centric, offering limited explanation of why cues such as urgency framing, impersonation, or suspicious links indicate deception~\cite{miller2019explanation}.
+Consequently, existing explanations provide limited support for user-facing risk interpretation.